nahhoj/SAP-CPI-Tools-Extension/readme.md

 - **Trace Activation**: Added a Trace button in the Design Editor for the iFlow to enable trace activation.
 - **iFlow Info**: Added an Info button in the Design Editor to show important details about the iFlow.
 - **Messages Button**: In the Design Editor, added a button to display the latest messages, allowing you to open the trace or view messages for each step by drawing it in the iFlow design.
+- **Where used list**: Added a button in the header to search for any word in all iFlows.

 ## Installation Instructions
 1. Open your Chrome browser and navigate to the following link: